LeDDGroup/scroll-utility/README.md

 scrollManager.scrollBy("value", 34)
 ```

-1 second from it started to move, it will have been offset its position for 534px
+1 second after the scroll starts, it will have been offseted its position for 534px

 If you wish to stop all animations every time the user scrolls, you could do: